abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers_msc.md

     - Visual Tracking via Locality Sensitive Histograms cvpr13.pdf
     - Feature Learning/
     - GIST/
-        - Classifying traf?c scenes using the GIST image descriptor ccvw13.pdf
+        - Classifying traffic scenes using the GIST image descriptor ccvw13.pdf
         - Evaluation of GIST descriptors for web-scale image search djsas09.pdf
         - Modeling the shape of the scene a holistic representation of the spatial envelope IJCV01-Oliva-Torralba.pdf
     - HOG/